This Babbel review has been a long time in the making.

 Most of Babbel consists of fill-in-the-blank exercises, matching words to images and repeating words into the microphone.

-That’s basically Babbel in a nutshell.
+That’s basically a Babbel review in a nutshell.

 Much like Duolingo, some key vocab is introduced with images that you need to match words or phrases to, and then different variations of comprehension and pronunciation exercises are given.